PawelHaracz/labraboard/README.md

 - [ ] Add postgresql as backend
 - [ ] Time Lease for the state
 - [ ] Handle Destroy
+- [ ] Handle scheduled plan in TerraformPlanner
 - [ ] Access Token for Backend http
 - [ ] Run plan using http backend
 - [ ] Integrate plan with terraform plan association